CommonAccord/Cmacc-Org/Doc/S/About/CCL/Status_0.md

-Ti=Status

-1.Ti=Convergence of Blockchain, Legal and Access Security
+Ti=Status - Convergence of Blockchain, Legal and Access Security

-1.0.sec=A number of movements are converging:
+0.sec=A number of currents are converging:

-1.1.sec=The {HLP} brings together a plurality of the most important actors in transacting to agree on a common P2P platform.
+1.sec=Interest in blockchain has spurred development of P2P transacting platforms.
+Among other efforts, the Linux Foundation's {HLP} brings together many actors to agree on a common platform.

-1.2.sec=CommonAccord has a data model (Cmacc) that can extend blockchain solutions to all legal relationships and be a bridge for integration with legacy systems such as Word (legal), ECM and ERM.
+2.sec=CommonAccord has a data model (Cmacc) that can extend blockchain solutions to all legal relationships and be a bridge for integration with legacy systems such as Word (legal), ECM and ERM.

-1.3.sec=There is a well-established tradition of legal codification, including bar and trade groups, agencies, and legal clinics.
+3.sec=There is a strong tradition of legal codification via bar and trade groups, agencies and clinics, and  now also legal "hackers".

-1.4.sec=Decentralized access control based on OAuth and related technologies is widely used and well-understood.
+4.sec=Decentralized access control based on OAuth and related technologies is widely used and well-understood.

-1.90.sec=The combination of Blockchain/Cmacc/Access has not been implemented but is ripe for open-source iteration.
+90.sec=The combination of Blockchain/Cmacc/Access is ripe for open-source iteration.

-1.=[Z/ol/s4]

-2.Ti={CCL}

-2.sec=There is currently no legal structure to hold the shared legal text, which we expect to become the global component of a legal operating system.
-Nor are there national or trade-sector equivalents.
-Creating a structure, tentatively called the "{CCL}" is purpose of this proposal, and an expected focus of the <a href="index.php?action=doc&file=S/About/Conference/Flyer/0.md">conference at MIT on May 23-24</a>.

-3.Ti=Proponents

-3.1.sec=Founder: James Hazard

-3.2.sec=Advisors: Thomas Hardjono, Marc Dangeard ....

-3.=[Z/ol/s2]

-=[Z/ol/3]
+=[Z/ol/s4]